The Great Void /

 The Great Void

-"The Great Void" was created during my exchange at Edinburgh College of Art, responding to the traditional sculptures in the Sculpture Court.
-Instead of a conventional piece, I explored the invisible structures that support sculpture but remain unseen—such as modeling tables, clamps, and coverings.
+Created during my exchange at Edinburgh College of Art, The Great Void was a direct response to the traditional statues inhabiting the Sculpture Court.
+Rather than adding a conventional object to the space, I explored the invisible structures that support sculpture but typically remain unseen—modeling tables, clamps, and coverings.

 Untitled 2016